 When you take a digital image of someone, many photogs will show the image on the LCD,….but hand someone an instant physical image, and watch their eyes light up!

 I included the above Rolleiflex TLR camera image so it can be understood why a used Rolleiflex TLR with their intimitable Zeiss lenses are usually about $2500+ used,…I am not saying the MINT TL70 is an instant film Rolleiflex.
+But it is as well built as MiNT’s RF70.

 Besides B+H, the Mint Twin Lens Reflex Instant Film camera is also available on Ebay.
 Real beauties for the traditionally minded.
 Find MiNT TL70 2.0